Matrixow/File-renamer/README.md

 An executable version of this project can be found here by going to the link below

   ## Download
-You can download the project folder from Google Drive.
+You can download the executable version folder from Google Drive.
 Please use the link below to access and download the folder:

 [Download Project Folder](https://drive.google.com/drive/folders/1M81SfcZ3R2FLt2WG5tMN2sL1fNSn4y7r?usp=sharing)